HDB-PROGRAMMING/Scipp/lib/py/README.md

 ```

 ###### Scipp CLI
-First, you need to get the Scipp CLI tool, you can download it by going to https://github.com/HDB-PROGRAMMING/Scipp/releases and getting the latest release as a `.zip` file, then unzip it in `C:\Scipp` if you are in Windows or `~/Scipp` if you are in a UNIX like OS, then go to your PATH variable and add the dir you unzipped Scipp bins.
+First, you need to get the Scipp CLI tool, you can download it by going to our [releases page](https://github.com/HDB-PROGRAMMING/Scipp/releases) and getting the latest release as a `.zip` file, then unzip it in `C:\Scipp` if you are in Windows or `~/Scipp` if you are in a UNIX like OS, then go to your PATH variable and add the dir you unzipped Scipp bins.
 Next go to your command line and type the following command:
 ```bash
 scipp init py
 ```